sadham-14/gatling-java-performance-test-boilerplate/README.md

     `mvn gatling:test -Dgatling.simulationClass=PerformanceTestRunner -Denv=SIT -Dbp=BP1 -DtestType=LOAD -Dgatling.core.runDescription="BP1 Load Test"`

 2. Wait till test execution is completed
-3. Once test is completed, the report will be stored at `<project_path_directory>/build/report/gatling`
+3. Once test is completed, the report will be stored at `<project_path_directory>/target/gatling/<test-name>`

 ## Test Data File Usage and Directory
-If csv data files are required to use for the requests, pls place it in `resources/data` directory.
+If csv data files are required to use for the requests, pls place it in `test/resources/data` directory.
 Ensure that the data files are named clearly to prevent confusion.

 ** Do note that if you have added data files that is only meant for testing locally, please do not commit them into the repository.

 ## Generate Gatling HTML Reports from simulation.log

 ### 1. Download Gatling Highcharts Standalone Bundle
-Visit the [Gatling Download page](https://gatling.io/thank-you/) and download the Gatling Highcharts Standalone bundle.
+Visit the [Gatling Download page](https://repo1.maven.org/maven2/io/gatling/highcharts/gatling-charts-highcharts-bundle/3.11.3/gatling-charts-highcharts-bundle-3.11.3.zip) and download the Gatling Highcharts Standalone bundle.
 Ensure that the version matches your Gatling version.

 ### 2. Extract the Bundle
 Extract the downloaded archive to a location on your machine.

 ### 3. Copy the simulation.log File
-Copy your `simulation.log` file to the `user-files/simulations/<project-name>` directory inside the extracted Gatling bundle.
+Go to `target/gatling/<test-name>` and copy your `simulation.log` file to the `user-files/simulations/<project-name>` directory inside the extracted Gatling bundle.

 ### 4. Run the Report Generation
 Open a terminal, navigate to the Gatling bundle directory, and run the following command: